dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 All of the input components, including <xref:Microsoft.AspNetCore.Components.Forms.EditForm>, support arbitrary attributes.
 Any attribute that doesn't match a component parameter is added to the rendered HTML element.

-Input components provide default behavior for validating on edit and changing their CSS class to reflect the field state.
+Input components provide default behavior for validating when a field is changed, including updating the field CSS class to reflect the field state.
 Some components include useful parsing logic.
-For example, <xref:Microsoft.AspNetCore.Components.Forms.InputDate%601> and <xref:Microsoft.AspNetCore.Components.Forms.InputNumber%601> handle unparseable values gracefully by registering them as validation errors.
+For example, <xref:Microsoft.AspNetCore.Components.Forms.InputDate%601> and <xref:Microsoft.AspNetCore.Components.Forms.InputNumber%601> handle unparseable values gracefully by registering unparseable values as validation errors.
 Types that can accept null values also support nullability of the target field (for example, `int?`).

 The following `Starship` type defines validation logic using a larger set of properties and data annotations than the earlier `ExampleModel`: